Application Process and Deadlines

-The Young Scholars Program is a unique scholarship program that is designed to support students from 8th grade through senior year of high school.
-Each school year, the foundation evaluates Cooke Young Scholars through a renewal process.
+The Young Scholars Program is designed to support students from 8th grade through senior year of high school.
+Each school year, the Foundation evaluates Cooke Young Scholars through a renewal process.
 Assuming program expectations are met by the scholar and family, the scholarship support continues through senior year of high school.

 Are there any mandatory requirements?

-During the summer before 9th grade, Cooke Young Scholars are required to participate in a foundation-sponsored Young Scholars Welcome Weekend and First Summer experience.
-In the summer before 12th grade, Cooke Young Scholars participate with their fellow Cohort (students admitted in the same year) in a program focusing on college search and readiness on a college campus.
+During the summer before 9th grade, Cooke Young Scholars are required to participate in the Foundation-sponsored Young Scholars Welcome Weekend and First Summer experience.
+In the summer before 12th grade, Cooke Young Scholars are required to participate with their Cohort (students admitted in the same year) in a program focusing on college search and readiness on a college campus.